cloudevents/spec/cloudevents/extensions/loglevel.md

   - SHOULD NOT be `WARN`
   - SHOULD have a one-to-one relationship with a distinct levelnum in the scope of the producer

+### levelnum (or loglevelnum)

+- Type: `Integer`

+- Description: Number representation of the level of the event, the higher the level is the event has a higher importance

+  ​		The meaning of each value is defined by the producer.

+- Constraints

+  - OPTIONAL
+  - if present, MUST NOT be negative